GeoffWilliams/pe_kit/doc/help.md

 | Back | Return to main screen |

 ## Configuration file
 PE_Kit settings are saved to the file `.pe_kit.cfg` in the current user's home directory.
-While most of the important settings are managed by the settings screen, the following extra settings are available for customisation by expert users:
+While most of the important settings are managed by the settings screen, the following extra settings are available for customisation by expert users

 | Setting | Type | Description |
 | ------- | ----- | ----------- |